 Raisins are the most popular dried fruit in the United States, accounting for about two-thirds of total dried fruit consumption.
-Raisins are primarily produced in California’s San Joaquin Valley and are sun dried.
+They are primarily produced in California’s San Joaquin Valley and are sun dried.

 In 2012, nearly 1.9 million tons (fresh basis) of raisin-type grapes were produced, a 13 percent decrease from 2011 (ERS 2012).
 Reduced production and other factors kept grower prices for raisin grapes strong; they averaged a record $1,940 per ton.
 As a result, the value of production reached more than $725 million in 2012.
 (NASS 2013)